rohan-agr/cantor-p1/index.md

 Some modifications to the tutorial "Create a project" section to serve the needs of this project:
 - Rather than naming the directory "eecs280", let's name it "cantor"
-- Rather than calling this project directory "p1-stats", let's name it "PROGRAM-NAME"
+- Rather than calling this project directory "p1-stats", let's name it "fibonacci-generator"
-- Rather than calling the new file "main.cpp", let's call it FILENAME
+- Rather than calling the new file "main.cpp", let's call it fib.py
 - Don't complete the "Add Existing Files" Section.
 We will not be using these files.
 Once you get to this section, you have completed the necessary sections of this tutorial.

 **Pro-tip:** Make sure you are in the right directory before making directories (Documents, Desktop, etc).